 Write Like You Speak in Person

-How do I make my LinkedIn profile stand out, you ask.
+How to make you summary for LinkedIn stand out?
 Well, using a formal tone will not help here.
 Instead, you should take a casual or witty route where you converse with your target like you’re speaking with them.
 A simple and conversational tone goes a long way toward attracting your audience.

 State the Reasons